 The course gives students the creative and technical knowledge and skills they need to become professionals in the interior design industry.
 It encompasses the study of both Interior Architecture and Design within the built environment, while focusing on the human interface within given spaces.
 The emphasis is placed on space planning, creative problem-solving, communication skills, knowledge of building materials, construction, computer-aided drafting and the history of design.
 Students are expected to provide design solutions to a wide variety of complex real-life space problems.

-To provide the students with basic knowledge and skills of design principles and theory this will enable them to create abstract design using 3D-models.
-Following the study of abstract fundamentals of space and form in interior design principles, students will utilize these principles for the planning of interior spaces.
-Emphasis will be on planning for spatial harmony combining geometric concepts of space and form with fundamentals design principles and planning standards.
+The objective of this module is to provide the students with knowledge and skills to understand and apply basic principles of Design to the Interior Design domain.
+Following the study of abstract fundamentals of space and form, students will apply these in the solution of a simple spatial problem using for that abstract 3D models and sketches.
+Emphasis will be on planning for spatial harmony combining abstract concepts of space and form with fundamentals of Design Principles and planning standards.

-To provide the students with the knowledge and skills to use drawing as a mean of communicating ideas and projects.
-Familiarize students with a range of freehand drawing and rendering techniques, as a means of communicating ideas and thoughts effectively.
-A series of hands-on exercises enable students to gain experience and confidence in visual communication.
+The objective of this module provides the students with the skills to use freehand drawing as a mean to express design ideas.
+Familiarize students with a range of sketching and rendering techniques to further communicate these design thoughts effectively.
+Hands-on drawing exercises enable students to gain knowledge and confidence in their power of visualization and the development of perception and execution skills.
 Students are encouraged to explore and experiment with various rendering skills and art media.

 The module provides students with the knowledge and skills to understand the application of architectural graphic conventions and drafting techniques.
 Architectural drafting as means of graphic communication will be examined in this module.
 Through lecturers, demonstrations and practical exercises students will be able to produce interior architectural drawings.